kuba2k2/alpine-home-assistant/README.md

 3. Check state of network interfaces with `nmcli dev`.
 If Wi-Fi is `unmanaged`, you'll most likely need to reboot.
 4. Run `nmtui` to configure your network connections.
 If you're not able to activate any connections, reboot.

+> [!NOTE]
+> If Home Assistant shows a network DNS error during first setup, make sure the DNS server displayed is correct and just let it do its work.
+It should be still downloading in the background, and the error should go away after the installation finishes.

 ### logind

 Optional, but (probably) enables more functionalities in HA, as the supervisor uses logind's DBus.